 3) fitbit surge

 When running the race, make sure that you wear your watch on the wrist of your dominant hand (the left one if you are right-handed, and vice versa).
-This is important since your watch will measure your time based on the wrist it is located at.
+Wearing a wristwatch on the dominant hand is vital since your watch will measure your time based on the wrist it is located.

-The garmin fenix 3 has an integrated compass which can also be useful if you lose your bearings during the race.
+The Garmin Fenix 3 has an integrated compass which can also be helpful if you lose your bearings during the race.

-Your aim should be to run as close to your average running pace as possible without going too hard or too easy. your heart rate should be close to the minimum recommended zone for this distance (125 bpm).
+Your aim should be to run as close to your average running pace as possible without going too hard or too easy.
+In addition, your heart rate should be close to this distance’s recommended zone (125 bpm).

-If you have a running watch, we recommend to set up an alert which rings every 5 km so that you can adjust your speed according to the feedback of your body during the run. remember – the hardest part is to get that first 5k done! once you have done the first one, the rest will be a piece of cake.
+If you have a running watch, we recommend setting up an alert that rings every 5 km to adjust your speed according to your body’s feedback during the run.
+Remember – the most challenging part is to get that first 5k done!
+But once you have done the first one, the rest will be a piece of cake.

-If you do not have a watch – do not worry about it. run at your aim pace and try to overcome yourself!
+If you do not have a watch – do not worry about it.
+Instead, run at your aim pace and try to overcome yourself!

-3 minutes before the race starts make sure that reset your watch or phone setting to run mode
+3 minutes before the race starts, make sure that you reset your watch or phone set to run mode

-If you use an apple watch, swipe right on the main screen and then tap the middle icon to reset to run mode. if you use a garmin running watch, press mode and then lap. for fitbit surge – press the button three times until the word “run” shows up on your display.
+If you use an apple watch, swipe right on the main screen and tap the middle icon to reset to run mode.
+If you use a Garmin running watch, press mode and then lap. for Fitbit surge – press the button three times until the word “run” shows up on your display.

-Before going to the starting line, go to a bathroom and empty your bladder.
-This will help you to focus on the race and avoid any distractions.
+Before going to the starting line, going to the bathroom and emptying your bladder will help you focus on the race and avoid distractions.

-When you get to the start line, tap on your bluetooth smartwatch (or press mode while wearing one) and make sure that it is in running mode.
-1 minute before the race starts, start activity tracking on your watch so that it can start measuring your time. this will help you to get your official timing which you should write down somewhere for better results in the future.
+When you get to the start line, tap on your Bluetooth smartwatch (or press mode while wearing one) and ensure it is in running mode.
+Then, one minute before the race starts, start activity tracking on your watch so that it can start measuring your time and help you to get your official timing which you should write down somewhere for better results in the future.

-3 minutes before the race starts, stop activity tracking on your smartwatch if you are wearing one – this way it will not interfere with activity measurements during the race.
+Three minutes before the race starts, stop activity tracking on your smartwatch if you are wearing one – this will not interfere with activity measurements during the race.

-Remember to keep your shoulders relaxed and arms bent at 90 degrees, hands at shoulder height or just below it (not too high nor too low).
-Once in a while gently twist your upper body, stretch out your arms and shoulders.
+Remember to keep your shoulders relaxed, arms bent at 90 degrees, and hands at shoulder height or below (not too high or too low).
+Once in a while, gently twist your upper body, and stretch out your arms and shoulders.

-Ensure that you breath through your nose and not through clenched teeth! if possible, try to avoid breathing too much through the mouth as it may lead to dry throat which is more difficult to recover from than a simple case of dehydration.
+Ensure that you breathe through your nose and not through clenched teeth!
+If possible, try to avoid breathing too much through the mouth as it may lead to a dry throat which is more difficult to recover from than a simple case of dehydration.

-Vitals to watch during the 10k race –
+Vitals to watch out for during the 10k race –

-Heart rate and Intensity. make sure that your heart rate does not go over the recommended zone (125 bpm).
+Heart rate and Intensity.
+Ensure your heart rate does not exceed the recommended zone (125 bpm).
 If you have a watch, use it to check your vitals every 5 km or so to see how you are doing, and adapt your speed accordingly!

-During the race – do not get distracted form running! spending too much time looking at your watch during the race will disturb your rhythm and may bring you to a halt.
+During the race – do not get distracted from running!
+Spending too much time looking at your watch during the race will disturb your rhythm and may bring you to a halt.

-Use your points of reference (e.g. trees, lamp posts) to know how far you have gone, but do not stop running for more than 5 seconds – run & walk instead if needed so that you avoid getting distracted form the environment too much.
+Use your points of reference (e.g., trees, lamp posts) to know how far you have gone, but do not stop running for more than 5 seconds – run & walk instead if needed so that you avoid getting distracted from the environment too much.

-If you have a smartwatch – show the workout on it and do not get distracted from your pace! if you have a garmin running watch, press lap once every km to see your progress at that point during the race.
+If you have a smartwatch – show the workout on it and do not get distracted from your pace!
+If you have a Garmin running watch, press the lap once every km to see your progress with a cat shirt at that point during the race.

 If you get tired or feel pain in some part of your body during the race – stop for 5

-During this period you want to gradually increase your training intensity so that by the time of the event you are fully prepared.
-For example, if your 10k race is on Sunday then you should do speed work on monday and tuesday (if possible), rest wednesday, run easy on thursday, speed work on friday, rest saturday.
+During this period, you want to gradually increase your training intensity so that you can be fully prepared by the time of the event.
+For example, if your 10k race is on Sunday, do speed work on Monday and Tuesday (if possible), rest Wednesday, run easy on Thursday, speed work on Friday, and rest Saturday.

-You can also do a 6-12 mile long run during this week to practice pacing.
+You can also do a 6-12 mile run this week to practice pacing.

-During the last 48 hours you don’t want to increase your training volume or intensity because you are already very tired and have used most of your energy stores for running.
-Your body needs time to recover before the race, which is why it is recommended that you don’t do any intense sessions during this period.
+During the last 48 hours, you want to keep your training volume and Intensity the same because you are already exhausted and have used most of your energy stores for running.
+In addition, your body needs time to recover before the race, which is why it is recommended that you refrain from doing any intense sessions during this period.

 3 hours before the 10k race